-Good Laboratory Practices (GLP) generally refer to a quality system of management controls for laboratories and research organizations that regulate how non-clinical safety studies are planned, performed, monitored, recorded, reported and archived.
+Good Laboratory Practices (GLP) generally refers to a quality system of management controls for laboratories and research organizations that regulates how non-clinical safety studies are planned, performed, monitored, recorded, reported and archived.
 It ensures the consistency and reliability of results for submissions to the USFDA, the OECD and other national organizations.

-This three-day course is designed for all scientists (managerial and laboratory), regulatory affairs and compliance personnel who are active in pre-clinical studies and in other laboratory settings.
+This three-day GLP training course is designed for all Scientists (managerial and laboratory), Regulatory Affairs and Compliance personnel who are active in pre-clinical studies.
 It will be of most benefit to professionals whose job function necessitates the generation, evaluation, assurance and submission of data from pre-clinical studies.
 Principal Investigators, Study Directors, Study Monitors and professionals aspiring to these positions will derive benefit from the course.